MediaComem/biosentiers-qrcode/README.md

 zone(s)          | 133    | 1    | uint8 bitmask                      | A bitmask where each bit is a boolean flag to activate (1) or deactivate (0) each zone in the trail

 * Offsets and sizes are in bytes
+* Integer bytes are in big endian order
 * A data payload is exactly 134 bytes long and should fit within a version 10 QR code (57x57 modules) in binary format with error correction level Q
 * Strings must be truncated if they have too many bytes
 * Strings must be padded with spaces to fit the expected byte length